vibhathaa/crm-ui/README.md

 # crm-ui
 This project is the frontend UI for CRM application.
+The UI can be accessed at http://3.82.226.250:5000/.

 ## Project setup
 ```